 PROJECT PARIS – 48 hours in Paris

-Citadines Les Halles Paris – 2 nights in central location 4 star hotel with easy access to all zones and plenty to see nearby.
-Though there are many other areas worth staying, my familiarity and short itinerary means I have access to many sights nearby as well as excellent transport links.
+Hotels.com – Citadines Les Halles Pari -2 nights in a central location 4-star hotel with easy access to all zones and plenty to see nearby.
+Though there are many other areas worth staying, my familiarity and short itinerary mean I have access to many sights nearby as well as excellent transport links.

 PROJECT PARIS – see